sho-luv/adcs/README.md

 ## Installation

-Before running the script, make sure that `certipy`, `ntlmrelayx`, and `PetitPotam` are installed and properly set up in your Python environment. `certipy` and `PetitPotam` are external dependencies that need to be installed separately.
+Before running the script, make sure that `certipy`, and `ntlmrelayx`, are installed and properly set up in your Python environment. `certipy` are external dependencies that need to be installed separately.

 ## Usage